Polynomial $\chi$-boundedness for excluding $P_5$: Introduction

-In what follows, for a graph $G$, $\abs G$ denotes the number of vertices of $G$; and $\alpha(G)$ denotes the {\em stability number} of $G$, that is, the largest size of a stable set of $G$.
-A hereditary class $\mac G$ is {\em proper} if there is a graph $H$ for which every $G\in \mac G$ is $H$-free.
-The interest in the notion of polynomial $\chi$-boundedness (and \cref{conj:pgs} in particular) partly stems from the following 1977 conjecture of Erd\H{o}s and Hajnal~\cite{MR1031262,MR599767} (see~\cite{MR1425208,MR3150572} for surveys):
+In what follows, for a graph $G$, we use $\abs G$ and $\alpha(G)$ to denote its number of vertices and its stability number (the maximum number of pairwise nonadjacent vertices in $G$), respectively.
+A graph class $\mac G$ is {\em hereditary} if it is closed under isomorphism and taking induced subgraphs, and is {\em proper} if there exists a graph $H$ not in $\mac G$.
+The notion of polynomial $\chi$-boundedness and the polynomial \gas{} conjecture~\ref{conj:pgs} are of particular interest because of the following celebrated conjecture of Erd\H{o}s and Hajnal from 1977~\cite{MR1031262,MR599767} on diagonal Ramsey numbers under structural constraints (see~\cite{MR1425208,MR3150572} for surveys):

 \begin{conjecture} [\erh] For every proper hereditary class $\mac G$, there exists $c>0$ such that $\max(\alpha(G),\omega(G))\ge\abs G^c$ for all $G\in \mac G$. \end{conjecture}